clipchamp/clipchamp-wordpress/readme.txt

 = Is the Clipchamp technology purely based on HTML5? =

-Yes, your users do not require Adobe Flash or other technologies for Clipchamp to work on their devices when visiting your website.
+Yes, your users do not require Flash or other technologies for Clipchamp to work on their devices when visiting your website.
+The plugin uses HTML5 and JavaScript.

 = Does this plugin work on mobile devices? =